 Students who have accumulated 210 or more credits and intend to include one or more minors in their academic plan are required to obtain the approvals of their major and minor advisor.

-Up to 45 credits may be counted from course challenge or other prior learning assessments.

 Scholastic Requirements for Graduation

 Graduation and graduation with honors are based on cumulative credits and grade-point averages earned at the time the degree is awarded.